 The story briefly is that less than two weeks before the debut of

 Oscar’s comments prompted his antagonist Charles Brookfield to pen a well-received burlesque of Wilde andlater that year .

-Brookfield’s play as a travesty ofis a polished mirror that reflects the furore surrounding Wilde at the time and, as such, is well worth revisiting.
-Wilde expert and collector, Michael Seeney, is currently preparing for publication the first full edition of The Poet and the Puppets with biographical and contextual material, to be released later this year.
+Brookfield’s play as a travesty of the first full edition of The Poet and the Puppets with biographical and contextual material.is a polished mirror that reflects the furore surrounding Wilde at the time and, as such, is well worth revisiting.
+Wilde expert and collector, Michael Seeney, has prepared

 The Poet and the Puppets is also, in part, an incarnation of the themes in the cartoon.
 Its characters include Wilde, Sheridan and Shakespeare, and one lyric from the play leaves no doubt about their relative positions.
 The suggestion is that since Wilde’s arrival Napoleon Bonaparte would, in deference to his famous definition, now describe England as a nation of play-stealers.